 There are generally no restrictions on pricing or payment of the purchase price from a legal perspective.
-Most commonly, the purchase price is paid in euro.
-In any event, a conversion in Euro of the price as of the date of transfer is required (i) for the purpose of payment of the tax applicable to the transfer of shares (Tobin Tax) in the case of SpA (joint stock company - Società per Azioni) and also (ii) in the case of transfer of quotas by means of a notarial deed of transfer for SrI (limited liability company - Società a Responsabilità Limitata).
+The purchase price is most commonly paid in euro.
+In any event, a conversion in euro of the price as of the date of transfer is required (i) for the purpose of paying the tax applicable to the transfer of shares ("Tobin Tax") in the case of a joint-stock company (Società per Azioni - SpA) and (ii) in the case of a transfer of quotas by means of a notarial deed of transfer for a limited liability company (Società a Responsabilità Limitata - SrI).